What parents need to know

 Is it any good?

-After a long list of crude movies that have kept Sandler secure in his reign as the king of drunken-frat boy comedies, this is his first real family film (his 2002 Hanukkah comedy Eight Crazy Nights is animated, but it's not for kids).
-The good news is that the movie, though not particularly original, is sure to crack up the kiddies (what other purpose does the bug-eyed guinea pig have?) -- and it's pleasant enough for parents to enjoy, too.
+After a long list of crude movies that have kept Sandler secure in his reign as the king of drunken-frat boy comedies, this is his first real family film, and it's pleasant enough.
+(His 2002 Hanukkah comedy Eight Crazy Nights is animated, but it's not for kids.)
+Though not particularly original, it's sure to crack up the kiddies (what other purpose does the bug-eyed guinea pig have?).
 And die-hard Sandler fans will even find a few of his signature touches -- his goofy scat-talking, a beautiful blond to ogle (Teresa Palmer), a silly sidekick (a scene-stealing Russell Brand), and even a Rob Schneider cameo.

 That said, as a fantasy comedy, BEDTIME STORIES falls far short of a family classic.
 Cute?
 Yes.
 But memorable?
 Not really.
 It's no Princess Bride.
 What is remarkable is that, stripped of all his graphic humor, Sandler is capable of starring in a comedy that's appropriate for even young kids.
 And utlimately, it's hard not to be charmed by the message that you should never stop trying to make your dreams a reality.

 Families can talk about...